 Pilot Cards.
 Kids are encouraged to collect cards from each of the pilots operating the hot air balloons.
-As long as they obey instructions, they can go right up to the balloons and talk to the pilots, who will provide them with collectible cards.
+As long as they obey instructions from the pilots and crews, they can go right up to the balloons and talk to the pilots, who will provide them with collectible cards.
 It’s a great opportunity to see the balloons up close and learn more about what it takes to pilot them through the skies.

 Free Kid Zone.
 Following Saturday morning’s launch, a Kid Zone opens at 10 a.m. at Centennial Park downtown.
 Children of all ages will enjoy giant inflatables, bubble fun, a magic show, balloon animals, games, and more.
 Admission is free and food and beverages are available for purchase.